MichaelNgCen/MapleTale/README.md

 In MapleTale, players will be able to:
 - Move around using the keyboard
 - Attack monsters
-- Heart that goes down when taking
+- Heart that goes down when taking damage
 - Turn off and on the bgm

 In addition, this project will include:

+- Seperate title and instuction screen
 - Instructions on how to play
 - Sounds for jumping and attacking